Prepare a hull for the win!

 Sailboat hull preparation

-After a good night, the antifouling is dry.
-The "fog" is removed with very fine water paper (800 to 1200).
-The hull is regularly wetted with a sponge and then immediately sanded.
-This is a quicker job - two to three hours - and less tedious than it seems.
+After a good night's sleep, the antifouling is dry.
+The "fog" is removed with very fine water-based paper (800 to 1200).
+The hull is regularly wetted with a sponge, then immediately sanded.
+A quicker job â?" two to three hours â?" and less tedious than it sounds.

 Préparation de carène de voilier